2021 London mayoral election: Electoral system

 This means that the winning candidate has the support of a majority of voters who expressed a preference among the top two.
-The 2021 election is planned to be the last conducted using the supplementary vote system; in March 2021, the Government indicated its plan to change the voting system to first past the post from 2024.
+The 2021 election was planned to be the last conducted using the supplementary vote system; in March 2021, the Government indicated its plan to change the voting system to first past the post from 2024.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the mayoral election.
 Those who were temporarily away from London at the time of the election (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote in the mayoral election.
-The deadline to register to vote in the election was 11:59pm, 19 April 2021.
+The deadline to register to vote in the election was 11:59 pm, 19 April 2021.

 Mayoral candidates require 66 signatures of people on the electoral register in London supporting the nomination, 2 from each of the 32 London boroughs and 2 from the City of London, and must give a deposit of £10,000 (returned if they get more than 5% in the election).
 The required number of signatures was lowered from 330 to reduce person-to-person contact during the COVID-19 pandemic.

 Due to measures related to the COVID-19 pandemic, the count was not completed until Sunday 9 May.